-The second book in “Delphi in all its glory” series was released 05.2024.
+“Delphi Libraries & Packages” is the third book in “Delphi in all its glory” series.
+It was released in April 2024.

 Order the book in electronic of printed format.